How Well Does 3 Approximate Infinity?

 The chi-square distribution has two important characteristics for this application.
 The mean value μchi 2 is proportional to the number of DOFs, while the standard deviation σchi 2 is proportional to the square root of twice the number of DOF.
 The mean and the variance σ2chi 2 of the squared random sequence can be evaluated from Equations 5 and 6.
 Knowing these two parameters allows the number of DOF to be calculated as:

 Therefore, a scale factor is derived by averaging the mean and variance of a block of N samples of the squared Gaussian noise measured at equally spaced time intervals, Δt.
-The DOF of this block (DOF≤N) are computed using Equation 14.
+The DOF of this block (DOF≤N) is computed using Equation 14.
 The (seconds/ sample) scale factor SF is evaluated as:

 Finally, MATLAB and RecorderVIEW were used to actually measure the mean time required to exceed various sigma levels.
 Well-separated disparate blocks of the sampled random waveform were extracted from a long recording.
-For each block, the number of samples exceeding a given sigma level were recorded.
+For each block, the number of samples exceeding a given sigma level was recorded.
 The results from a large number of blocks were averaged.
 The time length of a block (N·Δt) divided by the averaged number of sigma-exceeding samples is presented in Figure 25 as blue circles.

 Authors: George Fox Lang, Independent Consultant, Hatfield Pennsylvania & Philip Van Baren, VP/Engineering, Vibration Research